aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 ..
- Thised to reflect this new feature.

- work is licensed under a Creative Commons Attribution 3.0 Unported License.
+ This work is licensed under a Creative Commons Attribution 3.0 Unported License.

  http://creativecommons.org/licenses/by/3.0/legalcode